-The possibility of a stable coexistence, stability happiness.
+The possibility of a stable coexistence, stability, happiness.

-Being really loved: that is, being together forever and always wanting to be together, that he knows how to make me laugh, to hug me when I want to, I cuddle a little, he could bear me when needed and so on.
+Being really loved: that is, being together forever and always wanting to be together, that he knows how to make me laugh, to hug me when I want to, to cuddle a little, he could bear me when needed and so on.
 (I am an ambitious guy).
 I could give him what?
 Well, I say all myself!

 That we do a lot of cuddling, sincerity, love, cooperation.

 That we can accept each other for who we are, that we can say everything with naturalness and sincerity, that we can do whatever we like to do never mind what people think.
 If you love someone you give him everything you can if he wants it.
 The most precious thing would be the sincerity, but it is necessary that your partner wants it and can accept it.
-Unfortunately I do not feel so my current relationship.
+Unfortunately I don’t feel so my current relationship.